trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/_index.md

   - image: '/media/2024/09/banner_phone.jpg'
 ---

-Trafiklabs realtime APIs are a collection of APIs which provide information for public transport in entire Sweden.
+Trafiklab realtime APIs is a collection of APIs which provide information for public transport in entire Sweden.
 They are developed internally based on our own GTFS
-Sweden 3 data, offering the same data in a way which is more suited for direct consumption.
+Sweden 3 data, offering the same data in a way that is more suited for direct consumption.
 They make realtime data more accessible compared to GTFS and
 NeTEx/SIRI, meaning you can use them for applications which can't handle complex GTFS or NeTEx datasets.
 Examples are mobile apps or digital signage.

 {{% note %}}
-**Trafiklabs APIs vs Resrobot**
+**Trafiklab APIs vs Resrobot**

-These APIs are a direct replacement for Resrobot 2.1, except for trip planning, which will remain available in its current form.
+These APIs are a direct replacement for Resrobot 2.1 timetables and stop lookup.
 Compared to Resrobot, they contain more detailed data, such as platforms and realtime data.
 They offer significantly better performance as well, which translates into higher quota for end users while reducing the costs for Trafiklab.
 {{% /note %}}